 - Think like an experimental cell biologist.
 Ask; "What would happen if I did this?"
 "What caused this particular result?"
 That's how cell biology is really done.
-Real people do real experiments, interpret them and posit models and mechanisms to explain complex cellular events.
+All of the cellular processes and mechanisms that we will consider were derived by real people doing real experiments, interpreting them and posing models and mechanisms.
 This empirical process is continuous and always evolving.
 New experiments uncover new "players" and unforeseen connections.
-In reality, everything turns out to be even more complicated than our current level of understanding indicates. - Learn the language.
+In reality, everything turns out to be even more complicated than is already is.
+These are cells after all! - Learn the language.
 Cell biology has a lot of jargon and some obtuse terminology.
-In this regard, you have to become fluent in a foreign language.
+In this regard, you have to become fluent in a new language.
 Names, terms, and definitions, matter.
 A kinase is not a G protein; a phosphatase is not a phosphodiesterase.
 Rab, Rac, Raf, Ras and Rho are unique proteins with distinct, critical functions.
 Use the glossary if you encounter a word you don't understand. - Be engaged in class and feel free to ask questions.
-If you do the assigned reading and the homework, you'll have a good idea about what we're going to discuss.
+If you do the assigned reading and the homework, you'll have a good idea about what I'm covering in class.
 Don't try to write down everything I say.
 Note-taking is a lost art.
 Don't re-write the text.
 Ask questions in class!
 The only question I don't allow is "Do we need to know this for the exam?" - Come to office hours and the Weds. evening discussion sessions and ask questions in person.
 Science is a human endeavor.
 So is learning and this is the best opportunity for us to get to know each other.
 Please don't email me your questions.
 Why?
 I have no way of knowing if you understand what I'm telling you and you do not have the opportunity to immediately ask a follow-up question.
 Please do not ask me to repeat an entire lecture during office hours.
 I expect you to have put some thought into the topics under consideration so we can address specific concepts or mechanisms that are challenging to understand.
-Get to know your your professors.
+Get to know all of your professors.

-BIOL 3000 - SPRING 2016 - TENTATIVE CLASS SCHEDULE
+BIOL 3000 - FALL 2016 - TENTATIVE CLASS SCHEDULE